hkolatan/Akbank-Python-Bootcamp-Pizza-Order-System-Project/README.md

 # Akbank Python Bootcamp Pizza Order System Project

 This repository is prepared for the Akbank Python Bootcamp organized by Global AI Hub and Akbank as a final project on a pizza delivery system.
+In this project, which was implemented through Global AI Hub, we developed a Python project using Object Oriented Programming (OOP) concepts.

 ## License